This is Part II of a short series on artistic renderings of USS Constitution. Part I can be found here.

 * * *

 USS Constitution‘s receiving ship days came to an end in the early summer of 1897.
-On June 14, 1897, Massachusetts Congressman John F. Fitzgerald introduced a resolution in Congress to authorize the repair of the ship so that she could be returned to Boston in time for her 100th birthday.
-After a two-day tow down the coast from the Portsmouth Naval Shipyard, Constitution arrived in Boston on September 21, one month before her centennial.
-A grand city-wide celebration occurred on October 21, 1897, marking 100 years from when she was launched at Hartt’s Shipyard in Boston’s North End.
+On June 14, 1897, Massachusetts Congressman John F. Fitzgerald introduced a resolution in Congress to authorize the repair of the ship so that it could return to Boston in time for its 100th birthday.
+After a two-day tow down the coast from the Portsmouth Naval Shipyard, Constitution arrived in Boston on September 21, one month before its centennial.
+A grand city-wide celebration occurred on October 21, 1897, marking 100 years from when the ship was launched at Hartt’s Shipyard in Boston’s North End.

 Restoration: 20th Century

 The 1906-1907 restoration was essentially a cosmetic project where no serious structural issues with the ship were addressed.
-In 1925, a survey of Constitution revealed that much of her above-the-waterline framing and planking, both inside and out, was completely rotten.
+In 1925, a survey of Constitution revealed that much of its above-the-waterline framing and planking, both inside and out, was completely rotten.
 It had been 53 years since the beginning of the 1872-1878 rebuild in Philadelphia and the ship was in desperate need of restoration.
 Secretary of the Navy Curtis D. Wilbur appointed a committee to raise funds to save Constitution.
-The Secretary commissioned Gordon Grant (1875-1962), an American marine artist, to depict “Old Ironsides” in her glory.
-The original oil painting, which currently hangs in the White House, was the prototype for more than 1 million lithographic prints sold to raise money for the 1927-1931 restoration.
+The Secretary commissioned Gordon Grant (1875-1962), an American marine artist, to depict “Old Ironsides” in its glory.
+The original oil painting, which has been displayed in the White House, was the prototype for more than 1 million lithographic prints sold to raise money for the 1927-1931 restoration.

 The intent was to present Constitution as the “eagle of the seas” and remind American citizens of the ship’s heroic past.
 The Gordon Grant painting is in stark contrast to Reuterdahl’s moody “resurrection” scene of just 20 years earlier.
 Grant’s original 1926 painting helped to raise hundreds of thousands of dollars for the 1927-1931 restoration.